Rules for Backgammon

 • Example: If you roll 3 and 5, you can choose to enter on field 3 or field 5 from your starting side

-If all entry fields are blocked by the opponent, you must pass until you get a roll that allows you to enter.
+If all entry fields are blocked by the opponent, you must pass until you roll a number that lets you enter.

 Bearing Off

-When all your 15 cards are gathered in your home board (the six fields closest to the goal), you can start bearing them off:
+When all 15 of your cards are in your home board (the six fields closest to the goal), you can start bearing them off:

 • Roll the dice and bear off cards from the corresponding fields